 With a limited knowledge of the education system I hope to bring a different view to the board meetings and I look forward to working with all at the school.

 I am looking forward to getting involved with Washingwell Primary as a co-opted governor.

-I have one grown-up daughter who is a qualified English teacher but now working in the education system.
-I also have two step-children who attend primary and senior school in the area.
+I have one grown-up daughter who is a qualified English teacher and working in the education system.
+I also have two step-children who attend primary and secondary schools in the area.